uw-ne/ep476/proj/index.rst

 All projects are expected to require at least the following skills:

 * version control
-* software development in some language that employs best practices for:
+* software development in some language, while employing best practices for:
    * naming variables, methods and classes
    * modularity and reuse of the code
 * testing
 * documentation